0ndrec/onfix_gradient/README.md

 ## 🛠️ Setup Guide

-1. Download the EXE file from the official source.
-2. Run the EXE file and complete the login process.
-3. Prepare the necessary configuration files as outlined in the next section.
+Prepare the necessary configuration files as outlined in the next section.

 ## ⚙️ Configuration